Photo by Sylvie Rosokoff

 @bloomsdayreport | @bloomsdaymakes

 I am a producer, audio-maker, and storyteller who strives to build communities with my work, whether it's through audio (podcasts, radio), live events, or public enthusiasm.
 I've spent nearly fifteen years working professionally in the radio, podcast, and news industries.
 My pronouns are she/her.

 It's important to me to demystify the process of how podcasts get made, and the time, energy, care, work, and experience that goes into them.
 There's too much misinformation about this art form — that it's easy, cheap, and all you need is a microphone and an idea — that leads to understaffed teams, underpaid workers, undervalued work, and widespread inequality in the audio industry.

-I live in Brooklyn, NY on Lenapehoking land.
+I live on Lenapehoking land in Brooklyn, NY.
 I spend some of my time sewing clothes, looking at birds, and correcting people who confuse me with the Supreme Court Justice.